gsp2014/WikiPeople/README.md

 | Q37463 | The id of the value "Pierre Curie" |

 ### Derive WikiPeople-n from WikiPeople
-Since on WikiPeople, the proportion of n-ary relational facts is low (less than 12%), a new dataset, WikiPeople-n, was derived from WikiPeople.
-Detailedly, based on WikiPeople, all the n-ary relational facts were kept, and some binary relational facts were randomly removed to obtain the same proportion of binary and n-ary categories as in the training set on [JF17K](https://github.com/lijp12/SIR).
+Since on WikiPeople, the percentage of n-ary relational facts is low (less than 12%), a new dataset, WikiPeople-n, was derived from WikiPeople.
+Detailedly, based on WikiPeople, all the n-ary relational facts were kept, and some binary relational facts were randomly removed to obtain the same percentage of binary and n-ary categories as in the training set on [JF17K](https://github.com/lijp12/SIR).

 The statistics of WikiPeople-n are displayed as follows: